CuttingEEG/EEG100Manifesto/docs/responsibility.md

 ///

 ### Environmental responsibility

+Although EEG has a relatively low ecological impact in itself, it is part of a broader socio-technological system that has deleterious effects on the environment.
+It is our responsibility to carefully examine the impact of EEG research and weigh its benefits against its environmental costs, including the energy consumption of data processing, the production and disposal of electronic components, and the travel associated with global scientific collaboration.

 /// details | 3.4 Reconsidering Environmental Impact
     type: info

 The scientific consensus is clear: human activity, including scientific research, profoundly affects Earth’s climate and resources—posing a serious threat to humanity’s future.
-Scientists, positioned at the forefront of knowledge, have a duty not just to document this crisis but also to alter their research practices accordingly ([Aron et al., 2020](references.md#Aron2020); [Racimo et al., 2022](references.md#Racimo2022); [Rae et al., 2022](references.md#Rae2022); [Urai & Kelly, 2023](references.md#Urai2023)).
+Scientists, positioned at the forefront of knowledge, have a duty not just to document this crisis but also to alter their research practices accordingly ([Aron et al., 2020](references.md#Aron2020); [Racimo et al., 2022](references.md#Racimo2022); [Rae et al., 2022b](references.md#Rae2022); [Urai & Kelly, 2023](references.md#Urai2023)).
 Although EEG and related neuroscience fields may appear less resource-intensive than many other domains, we are still part of a broader infrastructure that depends on finite materials, substantial energy, and complex global supply chains.

-Some lines of EEG research offer potential long-term benefits for human health and well-being, but they can also require high-performance computing, extensive travel, or large-scale distribution of equipment (e.g. in population neuroscience).
+Some lines of EEG research offer potential long-term benefits for human health and well-being.
+However, they can also require high-performance computing, extensive travel, or large-scale distribution of equipment (e.g., in population neuroscience).
 Pursuing such work without critically evaluating, or even considering, environmental costs risks perpetuating a “do it because we can” mentality and may be untenable in the long run.
-Wider collaborations and resource sharing can lead to synergy effects that reduce the ecological footprint of large scale projects.
-Moreover, systemic pressures in academia, such as publication demands and grant requirements, may push researchers to pursue expansions in scope without equivalent scrutiny of environmental impact.
-Achieving genuine sustainability will require confronting these norms, ensuring that EEG studies are not only scientifically rigorous but also responsive to the realities of climate change and resource scarcity.
+Wider collaborations and resource sharing can lead to synergy effects that reduce the ecological footprint of large-scale projects.
+Moreover, systemic pressures in academia, such as publication demands and grant requirements, may push researchers to pursue scope expansions without equivalent environmental impact scrutiny.
+Achieving genuine sustainability will require confronting these norms, ensuring that EEG studies are scientifically rigorous and responsive to climate change and resource scarcity.

 ///